 Information on Avacon AG is available online at: www.avacon.de.

 “If we want to secure a high share of green gas in our grids going forward, especially in the heat sector, we need a strong expansion of power-to-gas plants producing CO2-neutral hydrogen from renewable electricity through electrolysis.
 Against the backdrop of our large gas network infrastructure, Avacon considers it strategically important to gain the necessary expertise for the interconnection across sectors.”

 Gaining and developing expertise in the production of hydrogen from renewable electricity and use in steel processing

 Salzgitter AG ranks as one of Europe’s leading steel and technology groups, with external sales of around € 9 billion, more than 25,000 employees and just under 160 domestic and international subsidiaries and associates.
-The company is divided up into the business units of Strip Steel, Plate/Section Steel, Mannesmann, Trading and Technology.
+The company is divided up into the business units of Steel Production, Steel Processing, Trading and Technology.

 Salzgitter Flachstahl GmbH is its largest subsidiary, producing a wide range of high grade special and branded steels for sophisticated customer sectors such as the automotive industry.

 Information on the Salzgitter Group is available online at: www.salzgitter-ag.com